When helping students prepare for the IELTS test, one of the biggest fears is how to do well in IELTS Writing Task 2.

-Thinking of good ideas is one of the most challenging parts of the test for some people.
 This guide provides 5 different methods to help you quickly think of relevant ideas that are directly linked to the question.

 Supporting paragraphs are the main body paragraphs and are the meat in the sandwich.
 This is where you provide the detail the examiner is looking for in the form of explanations and examples.

 A thesis statement tells the examiner your opinion.
 Many IELTS Writing Task 2 questions specifically ask for your opinion, and if you don’t write it clearly, you have not answered the question properly.
 This article shows you how, where and when to give your opinion.

 Around 250 words?
 Exactly 250 words or over 250 words?
 How many words over?
 How do I know how many words I have?
 Will I lose marks if I write too many words?
 This article answers all those questions.